Northern Norway Travel Guide

 Tromsø - the main city

-This town offers some museums experience, which tells about the Arctic region.
+This town offers some museum experience, which tells about the Arctic region.
 Tromsø gets more and more culinary highlights, and Tromsø provides excellent transport possibilities from the rest of Norway, which makes Tromsø the perfect beginning for a Northern Norway adventure tour.

-If you like to enjoy the beautiful nature around Tromsø - then we recommend you visit the Lyngenfjord region.
+If you enjoy the beautiful nature around Tromsø, we recommend you visit the Lyngenfjord region.

 Northern Light & Midnight Sun

-The Northern Lights are more commonly seen here than anywhere else in the world.
+The Northern Lights are more commonly seen here than anywhere else.
 Svalbard is where you can see the daytime Northern Lights in mid-winter because it is dark here.

-You can also have a stay in Kirkenes Ice hotel -totally made of snow.
+You can also stay in Kirkenes Ice hotel -totally made of snow.